Jaymee602/weather-dashboard/README.md

 # Weather Dashboard

 ## Purpose
-This weather dashboard allows you to easily access today's weather as well as a five day forecast for a city of your choosing.
+This weather dashboard allows you to easily access the weather for today and tomorrow in a city of your choosing.

 ## API
 [OpenWeather One Call API](https://openweathermap.org/api/one-call-api)